Doileo/elearning-landing-page/README.md

 ### What I learned

 Working on this project was a great opportunity to learn and use the transform property for the project's images.
-The most challenging part was to position the desktop hero image because at the first attempts it was cutted off.
+The most challenging part was to position the desktop hero image because at the first attempts it was cut off.
+By using background-position and transform, I was able to position the image correctly.

 Here is the CSS code snippet: